zju-bis/edgesnn-survey/README.md

  - Q-SNNs: Quantized Spiking Neural Networks (MM'2024)
  - Improving the Sparse Structure Learning of Spiking Neural Networks from the View of Compression Efficiency (ICLR'2025)
  - QP-SNN: Quantized and Pruned Spiking Neural Networks (ICLR'2025)
+ - ReverB-SNN: Reversing Bit of the Weight and Activation for Spiking Neural Networks (ICML'2025)

 ### ANN2SNN